 In this paper, I study the composition of the mandatory monitoring committees (auditing, compensation, and nominating/governance committees) of U.S. publicly traded equity real estate investment trusts (REITs) and two of the most common non-mandatory REIT committees (investment and finance committees) that concern the real estate expertise of the directors, type of director, gender, and tenure following Kesner (1998).
 More importantly, I examine the impact of the composition of these committees on REIT performance.
-There is a distinct reason to investigate the role of committees on performance has often produced inconclusive findings.
+There is a distinct reason to investigate the role of committees on performance as research on the link between overall board composition and firm performance has often produced inconclusive findings.